Farmers Feeding Florida

 Reiter Affiliated Companies has set up a donor-directed fund to be administered by the Florida Specialty Crop Foundation.
 The Reiter organization is an independent grower for Driscoll’s and is proud to grow their berries in Dover and Lake Placid, Florida.

 The fund is directed to non-profit organizations who seek to live the Reiter mission through work that directly impacts the well-being of the farmworker community.
-In early 2018, $10,000 was donated to RCMA to assist their centers with hurricane relief funding.
-Additionally, $3,600 was donated to Feeding Tampa Bay with a request that the funds be used to provide food supplies to farmworker families of RCMA centers.
+In 2019, the Reiter fund donated $10,000 to RCMA for the Family Support Program for Mulberry Farmworkers.

-Funds will be donated annually based on the company’s percentage of annual profitability.
+Funds are donated annually based on the company’s percentage of annual profitability.